tp-link-extender/MercuryCore/README.md

 To start a local dev server, run `pnpm dev` and navigate to the link shown in the terminal (remember not to use HTTPS!).
 Upon saving a file, your changes will be shown in the web browser.

--   If you are using WSL2, the server may not correctly reflect the changes you make.
-To fix this, add the following to the default export of vite.config.ts:
+-   If you are using WSL2, the server may not correctly reflect the changes you make if the repository is stored on the Windows drive.
+To fix this, move the repository into a folder managed by WSL, or alternatively add the following to the default export of vite.config.ts:

 ```ts
 server: {